 A check valve has many applications in a household because plumbing systems can get quite complicated.
 The most popular use of a check valve is related to owning and running a sump pump.
 We are talking about any type of sump pump really.
 Even if you want to plug in your aquarium sump pump, it’s better if it has a check valve.

-The check valve is a vital component to any pumping system because it allows water to go only in one direction without letting it come back to the pump.
-This is the short explanation.
+The check valve is a vital component of any pumping system because it allows water to go only in one direction without letting it come back to the pump.
+This is a short explanation.

 Being familiar with what exactly a check valve is and how it works is important because you might find yourself in a situation needing one.
 Now, most sump pumps come with a check valve and you might think that reading our guide is pointless in this case.

 In reality, you might not like the stock check valve that you get and you might have to purchase a replacement separately.
 This alone is a fair reason to why you should get to know more about the differences between check valves and their characteristics.